ycrc/ycrc.github.io/docs/ai/ollama.md

 ## Jupyter Notebooks with Ollama

-For Jupyter Notebooks, you need to do three things:
+For Jupyter Notebooks, follow these steps:

 1. Install Ollama in the conda environment using **pip**.
 The Miniconda package for Ollama installs the wrong program and won't work properly.